cpske/ISP/feedback/tax-calculator.md

 OK to replace the `if ... elif` with a loop over a list of tax brackets and tax rates **provided** they are local variables or class constants (not global constants).
 However, I think that makes the code *harder to understand*.

+**Why Not A Parameter for `deduction`?** The tax formula does not need to know about deductions.
+All it needs to know is the net taxable ordinary income.

 **5 Points** for code like this.
 (1) Did not remove redundant subtraction, (2) local variable for 60,000 Bt deduction.
 The goal of refactoring is it improve the code.
 This is only a partial improvement.
 ```python
 def get_income_tax(self, income):